-- The TMP must be consistent with CoPTTM.

-- Traffic management measures must prioritise the treatment of the hazard(s) created by the activity in the following order:
+- The TMP must be consistent with CoPTTM. - The TMP must identify reasonably foreseeable hazards that could give rise to risks to health and safety. - Traffic management measures must prioritise the treatment of the hazard(s) created by the activity in the following order: - eliminate risks to health and safety - minimise those risks so far as is reasonably practicable by implementing risk control measures in accordance with the Health and Safety at Work Act 2015 and its regulations.

-- elimination

-- isolation

-- minimisation.

-Actions to ensure this occurs on-site must be recorded on the TMP.
+Actions to ensure this occurs on site must be recorded on the TMP and the on-site record.

-- The person approving the TMP must be satisfied that the hazards have been managed. - The TMP must be designed and drafted by an STMS trained and qualified to the level of TTM required by the RCA for the activity. - The activity and associated TTM must be carried out in such a manner as to avoid, or at least minimise, inconvenience or delay to road users whilst still providing safe conditions for both the road user and those carrying out the activity. - The activity must be separated from road users wherever possible. - The TTM measures proposed must not be over restrictive nor use an excessive number of signs. - The TSLs must have the minimum possible reduction in speed limit for the minimum time and over a minimum length while still providing for the safety of road users and those carrying out the activity.
+- Any risk control measure to eliminate or minimise risk must be effective, maintained and reviewed in accordance with the Health and Safety at Work Act 2015 and its regulations. - The person approving the TMP must be satisfied that the hazards have been managed. - The TMP must be designed and drafted by an STMS trained and qualified to the level of TTM required by the RCA for the activity. - The activity and associated TTM must be carried out in such a manner as to avoid, or at least minimise, inconvenience or delay to road users whilst still providing safe conditions for both the road user and those carrying out the activity. - The activity must be separated from road users wherever possible. - The TTM measures proposed must not be over restrictive nor use an excessive number of signs. - The TSLs must have the minimum possible reduction in speed limit for the minimum time and over a minimum length while still providing for the safety of road users and those carrying out the activity.
 Refer to section C4. - Activities with varying on-site phases must have multiple TMPs or TMDs covering each phase.
 This includes unattended worksites.